saeedhamdollahi/FoodRecNet/README.md

-# AzarFoodRec3M
+# CPFRecNet
-Food Ratings Dataset
+Food Recommender System
+All the implementation source codes and AzarFoodRec3M dataset are made publicly available here.